awsdocs/aws-lambda-developer-guide/doc_source/python-tracing.md

         - python3.8
 ```

-With this configuration, you only update library layer if you change your runtime dependencies\.
-The function deployment package only contains your code\.
+With this configuration, you update the library layer only if you change your runtime dependencies\.
+The function deployment package contains only your code\.
 When you update your function code, upload time is much faster than if you include dependencies in the deployment package\.

 Creating a layer for dependencies requires build changes to generate the layer archive prior to deployment\.
 For a working example, see the [blank\-python](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/blank-python) sample application\.